Survivor (Destiny's Child album): Commercial performance

-In the United States, Survivor debuted atop the Billboard 200 chart dated May 19, 2001, with first-week sales of 663,000 units.
+In the United States, Survivor debuted atop the Billboard 200 chart dated May 19, 2001, with first-week sales of 663,000 copies.
 It also debuted atop the Top R&B/Hip-Hop Albums, selling over 87,000 copies at the R&B core stores within its first week.
 Destiny's Child's first number-one album on both charts, it registered the highest first-week sales for any Columbia Records artist at the time.
 Despite a 46% sales decline to 358,979 units, the album remained at the summit in its second week, reaching the one-million sales mark.
 In its third week, the album descended to number three, selling 221,884 copies; in total, it spent 14 consecutive weeks within the top ten.
 By the end of 2001, Survivor had sold over 3.7 million copies, becoming the seventh best-selling album of the year.
 It was certified quadruple platinum by the Recording Industry Association of America (RIAA) on January 7, 2002.
 By November 2005, the album had sold over 4.7 million units in the US, being one of the best-selling girl group albums ever in the country.
 In Canada, the album debuted atop the Canadian Albums Chart, spending four weeks at the summit.
 In October 2003, it was certified quadruple platinum by Music Canada.